 Rosten Woo is an artist, designer, writer, and educator living in Los Angeles.
 He makes things that help people understand complex systems, re-orient themselves to places, and participate in-group decision-making.

 Materials & Applications (M&A) is a non-profit organization dedicated to building a public culture of experimental architecture in Los Angeles.
 Our mission is to advance innovative and critical ideas about architectural design through public projects and programs.
 We produce outdoor installations, workshops, and dialogues in collaboration with architects, artists, and communities.

-The Back 9 has been made possible by a grant from the Mike Kelley Foundation for the Arts with additional support from the City of Los Angeles, Department of Cultural Affairs and the Los Angeles County Arts Commission.
+The Back 9 has been made possible by a grant from the Mike Kelley Foundation for the Arts with additional support from the City of Los Angeles Department of Cultural Affairs, the Los Angeles County Arts Commission and the Surdna Foundation.